VU-IVM/DamageScanner/README.md

 * Develop automated damage assessments using OpenStreetMap data.

 ## How to cite:
-If you use the **DamageScanner** for research, please cite the package directly:
+If you use the **DamageScanner** in your work, please cite the package directly:

 * Koks.
 E.E.
 (2019).
 DamageScanner (v0.3): Python tool for disaster damage assessments.
 Zenodo. http://doi.org/10.5281/zenodo.2551015